AkbasMesut/TMDB_API_Automation/README.md

 # A101 Test Automation

-This project used cucumber framework with gherkin language.
+This is a Selenium project used cucumber framework with gherkin language.

 ## Test Steps
 - go to www.a101.com.tr
+- click clothes and accessories
--
+- click women clothes